"

 Deep Dive

 The design of the disciplinary portion of the course is up to you.
 However, we ask that you have the students do some kind of culminating project.
-The project could take a variety of forms that you are comfortable with.
+The project could take a variety of forms with which you are comfortable.

 The goals for students are